Fire Art Guidelines

 Open Fire Level Three (OF-3): Relocatable Art to Burn

-OF-3 is for Relocatable Art to Burn.
-It is artwork created/staged in one location that is moved for burning at an approved Burn Shield platform such as The Man platform after the Man has fallen or one of the public Burn Gardens located at 3:00, 6:00 and 9:00 along the Esplanade.
+OF-3 is for relocatable art to burn.
+It is artwork created/staged in one location that is moved for burning at an approved burn shield platform such as one of the Community Burn Gardens located at 3:00, 6:00 and 9:00 along the Esplanade, which are open from 10am Sunday after the Man burn through Tuesday post-event.

 Requirements for OF-3: